daminienrico/pyspark_MLlib_example/README.md

 We are ready to cluster the data, but first we need to transform the DataFrame to an RDD.
 The first column is delited because the plate (which is a number) is not a meaningful information for KMeans.
-It is necessary to tune the number of clusters
+It will be necessary to tune the right number of clusters, dependig on the WSSSE.

 ```python
 #CLUSTERING